MA in Writing

 Entrance requirements/admissions procedure

 Candidates will be selected on the basis of your personal statement and portfolio of written work - this need be no more than 5000 words of poetry or fiction or a mix of the two.
-It can either be uploaded with your online application form or sent directly to Tracie Williams via email attachment once you have submitted your application online (firstname.lastname@example.org).
+They must upload the statement online along with their application.
 They will normally be required to have an upper second class honours degree or equivalent qualification and an IELTS of 7.5 or higher if you have not previously studied in an English speaking institution.

 Applications must be made online and these can be found at www.warwick.ac.uk/go/pgapply